rails/rails/guides/source/autoloading_and_reloading_constants.md

 ### Automatic Modules

-When a module acts as a namespace, Rails does not require the application to defines a file for it, a directory matching the namespace is enough.
+When a module acts as a namespace, Rails does not require the application to define a file for it, a directory matching the namespace is enough.

 Suppose an application has a back office whose controllers are stored in `app/controllers/admin`.
 If the `Admin` module is not yet loaded when